labib1925/labib1925-Emergency-Service-Directory/readme.md

 <!-- 3.
 What is Event Bubbling and how does it work? -->

-Event bubbling is a way in which events in JavaScript move through the DOM.
+Event bubbling is a mechanism by which events in JavaScript propagate through the DOM.

 When an event happens on a child element, it first runs on that element.

 Then the event “bubbles up” to its parent, grandparent, and so on, until the root (document).

-This allows parent elements to also handle events triggered inside their child elements.
+This allows parent elements also to handle events triggered inside their child elements.